EAAI-25: The 15th Symposium on Educational Advances in Artificial Intelligence

 11:15 - 11:55: AI Tools for Modeling Students

 - Can LLMs Reliably Simulate Human Learner Actions?
-A Simulation Authoring Framework for Open-Ended Learning Environments
+A Simulation Authoring Framework for Open-Ended Learning Environments (PDF)

-Amogh Mannekote, Adam Davies, Jina Kang and Kristy Elizabeth Boyer - Exploring Iterative Enhancement for Improving Learnersourced Multiple-Choice Question Explanations with Large Language Models
+Amogh Mannekote, Adam Davies, Jina Kang and Kristy Elizabeth Boyer - Exploring Iterative Enhancement for Improving Learnersourced Multiple-Choice Question Explanations with Large Language Models (PDF)

-Qiming Bao, Juho Leinonen, Alex Yuxuan Peng, Wanjun Zhong, Gaël Gendron, Timothy Pistotti, Alice Huang, Paul Denny, Michael Witbrock and Jiamou Liu - Automated Assessment of Student Self-explanation in Code Comprehension Using Pre-Trained Language Models
+Qiming Bao, Juho Leinonen, Alex Yuxuan Peng, Wanjun Zhong, Gaël Gendron, Timothy Pistotti, Alice Huang, Paul Denny, Michael Witbrock and Jiamou Liu - Automated Assessment of Student Self-explanation in Code Comprehension Using Pre-Trained Language Models (PDF)

 Jeevan Chapagain and Vasile Rus